annareej/rpg-battlemap/README.md

 Generated report is located in _target/site/jacoco/index.html_ and can be opened with a browser.

 ### Jar file
-A excecutable jar file is generated with command
+An executable jar file is generated with command
 ```
 mvn package
 ```